LiuMingqi2001/Fiber-Tract-Tracing-Pipeline/README.md

 ## Configuration

-All scripts are set up to process multiple subjects automatically.
-Modify `data_directory` to point to your dataset root.
+Modify `data_directory` in the scripts to point to the root of your dataset.
+All scripts are designed to process multiple subjects automatically.

 ## Running the Pipeline

-Run each script in sequence to complete the pipeline:
+Run the scripts in sequence:

 ```bash
 python generate_masks.py